 Red Cross Home Fire Campaign Has Saved At Least 642 Lives, Installed Nearly 2 Million Free Smoke Alarms in Five Years

-National Fire Prevention Week is Oct.
-6 to 12, and the American Red Cross urges everyone to practice their home fire escape plan and test their smoke alarms.
+WASHINGTON, D.C., OCTOBER 1, 2019 — National Fire Prevention Week is October 6 to 12, and the American Red Cross urges everyone to practice their home fire escape plan and test their smoke alarms.

-“This is the time of year we see more home fires happen,” said Joel Sullivan, Regional Executive for the American Red Cross of Tennessee.
-“As cold weather increases the risk of home fires increases.
-We are urging all Tennessee families to please prepare your family now during Fire Prevention Week.”
-The Red Cross suggests testing smoke alarms on every level of your home and practice an escape plan to make sure everyone in the home can get out in two minutes or less if a fire were to occur.
+“As cold weather increases the risk of home fires, please prepare your family now during Fire Prevention Week,” said Trevor Riggen, senior vice president, Red Cross Disaster Cycle Services.
+“Install and test smoke alarms on every level of your home, and practice your escape plan until everyone can get out in two minutes or less.”

 PRACTICE YOUR PLAN, TEST YOUR SMOKE ALARMS For free home fire safety resources, visit redcross.org/homefires or download the free Red Cross Emergency App (search “American Red Cross” in app stores).

 - Include at least two ways to get out of each room in your home fire escape plan.